Naman1997/blog.cyberloki.dev/content/posts/linux-experience.md

 Using the proprietary drivers sounded like a bad idea back then.
 It still does, if I'm being honest, but it fixed my system back then and I couldn't be more grateful.

+Although I'm not exactly happy about running proprietary drivers on my machine today, I do need to give credit where credit is due.
+From my experience, the proprietary drivers have always had better compatibility and performance on all my devices.
+I do hope that this changes with the advent of projects like NVK in the future.

+# Conclusions
+- Don't try experiments on your only machine.
+- Make sure to make a backup image/disk on a separate disk if you do.
+- For the love of all that is holy, do not try Arch as your first distro.